 Preparing corn tortillas

-In fact, consuming tortillas is so ingrained into certain segments of the population (usually indigenous), that a meal served without tortillas is like a proper meal was never served at all.
+In fact, consuming tortillas is so ingrained into certain segments of the population (usually indigenous), that a meal served without tortillas is like a proper meal was never served at all – it’s the quintessential Guatemalan food.
 A tortilla made with real ground corn, not the commercial corn flour sold everywhere in the country, is sublime.
 I love black corn tortillas.

 Black corn tortillas